littlebizzy/slickstack/docs/workflows.md

 There is no schedule trigger and no push trigger.
 It should only run when a maintainer manually starts it from the GitHub Actions tab.

+The workflow also uses a concurrency lock so two manual MU plugin ZIP update runs do not overlap.

 ## Purpose

 The workflow updates approved vendored LittleBizzy MU plugin ZIPs inside: